-If you are considering studying abroad or pursuing opportunities in other countries, you might have heard of the standard IELTS exam.
+If you are considering studying abroad or pursuing opportunities in Canada or other countries, you might have heard of the standard IELTS exam.
 But, what is IELTS?

 What is IELTS?

-The International English language testing system (IELTS) is the most well-known standardized English proficiency test across the globe.
-The IELTS is developed by leading language assessment experts and is taken by millions of individuals seeking higher education every year.
+The International English language testing system (IELTS) is the most well-known standardized English proficiency test all over the world.
+The IELTS is developed by leading language assessment s and is taken by millions of individuals seeking higher education every year.

 This comprehensive English proficiency exam assesses your English skills in every aspect: writing, reading, speaking, and listening.
-The IELTS is a thorough demonstration of your ability to use English to study, at work, and in your everyday life abroad.
+The IELTS is a thorough demonstration of your ability to use English in your everyday life abroad.

 The IELTS is recommended for anyone hoping to further their education and expand on skills in English dominant countries such as Australia, Canada, UK, USA, and New Zealand.
 The exam is recognized and accepted by universities, employers, immigration officers and other professional organizations.